 The chassis is designed to offer light handling and competent around-town performance, but actually did much better off highway than I expected it would.
 If you are looking for sporting prowess to rival the Ducati Scrambler, or Triumph Thruxton, this isn’t that bike.
 At $8,699 it simply doesn’t have the high-end suspension and brakes to compete, but it wasn’t meant to.

 The intention wasn’t knock-out performance but all-around fun at an affordable price.
 On road, I was able to ride at a really enjoyable clip, with the real limiting factors being the dual-purpose tires, and very basic suspension.
 The 41mm fork isn’t adjustable and offers 4.7 inches of travel, while the preload adjustable shocks offer just 2.8 in. of motion.

 On the asphalt, the ride was good, but the combination of the limited rear travel and a really firm saddle meant the ride quality could be harsh when cruising on less-than-billiard smooth roads.
 Off road, line choice was important to keep the suspension from bottoming out too nastily.
 But at a modest pace, it was very enjoyable on gravel, aided quite a bit by very predictable and stable handling manners. cycleworld.com

 Yamaha have definitely got the scrambler styling spot on but it’s got a lot more besides the styling.
-The steel racing side number plates, fenders and tank make it feel a more genuine scrambler than most of the others on the market.
+The steel racing side number plates, fenders and tank make it feel a more genuine scrambler than some of the others on the market.

 The SCR950 is not a bike to park outside the coffee shop!